 In today’s arena of continuous taxonomic change, The Clements Checklist presents the most up-to-date and most widely endorsed compendium of the more than 9,930 species of birds recognized by the scientific and birding communities.
 In taxonomic sequence, this checklist provides the scientific and English name of each species and a description of the worldwide range of each species and subspecies.

 We will post all errors in the printed volume as soon as these come to our attention and we confirm them.
 On a regular basis, we will post updates to the taxonomy, scientific and English nomenclature, and range descriptions.
-The first updates will be posted on this web site on September 30, 2007.
 Birders with suggested taxonomic changes, suggestions, or questions are invited to submit their queries to firstname.lastname@example.org.

 The late James F. Clements, a partner in the successful printing firm of George Rice & Sons, was a naturalist, entrepreneur, and adventurer.
 Jared Diamond is professor of Geography and Physiology at the University of California, Los Angeles.
 Anthony White is chair of the American Birding Association Recording and Ethics Committee.
-John W. Fitzpatrick is director of the Cornell Laboratory of Ornithology.
+John W. Fitzpatrick is Emeritus Director of the Cornell Lab of Ornithology.